CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_Nutrients_Preliminary.md

 #### “E” codes

-The E codes are signals for powers of ten, and wil lbe interpreted correctly by `as.numeric()`, so we need not worry about them.
+The E codes are signals for powers of ten, and will be interpreted correctly by `as.numeric()`, so we need not worry about them.

 ``` r